justinaray/tech-notes/scm/git.md

 git diff origin/master path/to/local/file  // diffs a file from another branch (even remotes!) with a local file (Note: head is implied as the comparison point)

 git diff --diff-filter=M // Only show modified files in diff

+git diff @{u} head // Diff of changes on head compare to remote

+git diff master@{u}...myBranch // Similar to a PR diff of myBranch onto master.
+Assumes `git fetch` has been run.
 ```

 ## Log